bibi ka maqbara

 The tomb aimed to be grander than the Taj, yet budget constraints led to a challenging replica.
 Mughal architects valued rivers through their structures and Charbagh gardens.
 Bibi Ka Maqbara is no different.

-The Maqbara has a Charbagh-style garden at its centre, surrounded by structures: a 12-door Baradari to the north, the main entrance to the south, a mosque to the west, and Aina Khana (mirror chamber) to the east.
+The Maqbara has a Charbagh-style garden at its center, surrounded by structures: a 12-door Baradari to the north, the main entrance to the south, a mosque to the west, and Aina Khana (mirror chamber) to the east.
 The white dome features flowery patterns.
 The walls hold arched recesses and bastions.
-A small mosque stands west, added later by the Nizam of Hyderabad.
+A small mosque stands west, which was added later by the Nizam of Hyderabad.

 Why Visit Bibi Ka Maqbara?